Culture of Europe: Philosophy

+Western philosophy, also known as European philosophy, refers to the philosophical thought, traditions and works of the Western world.
+Historically, the term refers to the philosophical thinking of Western culture, beginning with the ancient Greek philosophy of the pre-Socratics.
+The word philosophy itself originated from the Ancient Greek philosophía (φιλοσοφία), literally, "the love of wisdom" φιλεῖν phileîn, "to love" and σοφία sophía, "wisdom".
 European philosophy is a predominant strand of philosophy globally, and is central to philosophical enquiry in the Americas and most other parts of the world which have fallen under its influence.
 The Greek schools of philosophy in antiquity provide the basis of philosophical discourse that extends to today.
 Christian thought had a huge influence on many fields of European philosophy (as European philosophy has been on Christian thought too), sometimes as a reaction.
 Many political ideologies were theorized in Europe, such as capitalism, communism, fascism, socialism, or anarchism.